Viva (actress): Warhol years

 In 1967, Hoffmann approached Andy Warhol about being in one of his films at Betsey Johnson's party.
 According to Warhol, they had briefly chatted a few times before this encounter.
 In his book Popism, Warhol recalled the night Viva approached him at the party: She had a face that was so striking you had the choice of whether to call her beautiful or ugly.
 I happened to love the way she looked, and I was impressed with all the references she kept dropping to literature and politics.
 She talked constantly, and she had the most tiresome voice I'd ever heard—it was incredible to me that one woman’ voice could convey so much tedium.
 She told me that she'd just done a nude scene in a movie Chuck Wein was filming, Ciao, Manhattan, and she asked me if I was planning to do a new movie soon.
 I told her that we were shooting another one the following day, and I gave her the address so she could show up if she wanted to.
 Warhol told her she'd have to take off her blouse for the role, so she adhered bandaids to her breasts before meeting him the next day.
 She showed up at the apartment where they were shooting Loves of Ondine, which was originally part of the film **** but subsequently released as a separate feature.
-She was given the name Viva by Warhol before the release of the film.
-When Viva used her own name to write movie reviews for a local publication called Downtown, she gave herself rave reviews: "Viva! is a funny mix of Greta Garbo, Myrna Loy, and Carole Lombard…. she combines the grace of the Thirties with the catty candor… of the Sixties…."
+By the time the film was released, she was using the name Viva—a name she adopted after spotting it on a package of paper towels.
+When Viva used her government name to write movie reviews for a local publication called Downtown, she gave herself rave reviews: "Viva! is a funny mix of Greta Garbo, Myrna Loy, and Carole Lombard…. she combines the grace of the Thirties with the catty candor… of the Sixties…."

 Warhol and the Factory crowd took a liking to Viva, and as a Warhol superstar she appeared in several other films.
 Tub Girls, consists of Viva lying in a bathtub with various people of both sexes, including Brigid Berlin and Rosen McGrath.
 She appeared in Bike Boy, a film about a motorcyclist trying to find himself; and The Nude Restaurant, in which she played a waitress, opposite Taylor Mead.